 ● For twilight exterior shoots make sure all lights are on inside as well as outside.
 It is important to make sure all bulbs are functioning!

 The more the home is prepared prior to my arrival, the better the images are going to look!
-Following these guidelines with ensure your house is "picture perfect"!
+Following these guidelines will ensure your house will shine in the listing photos!